Fnatic: Rainbow Six Siege

-Current roster
+Street Fighter

+On 7 May 2024, Fnatic announced that they had signed Chris Wong to re-enter Street Fighter esports.
+Fnatic previously had Street Fighter players in the organization from 2018 to 2022.

 Valorant

 In February 2021, Fnatic entered Valorant by acquiring the SUMN FC roster.
 Following mixed results, the organisation signed MAGNUM and Derke leading up to the VCT Stage 2 Challengers 2 event, replacing Moe40 and tsack.
 The roster finished first following a 3–1 victory against Team Liquid, but lost 2–3 to the same team in the VCT EMEA Stage 2 Challengers Finals.
-By placing second in this event, Fnatic qualified for the VCT Stage 2 Masters tournament in Reykjavik, Iceland.
+By placing second in this event, Fnatic qualified for the VCT Stage 2 Masters tournament in Reykjavík, Iceland.
 In Iceland, Fnatic finished second following a 0–3 loss against the North American side Sentinels.
 On 6 August 2021, MAGNUM extended their contract until 2024.
 Despite weaker performances in other tournaments, Fnatic qualified for 2021 Valorant Champions on circuit points, where they finished 5–8th following a 1–2 loss against KRÜ Esports.

 Ahead of the 2022 season, Fnatic signed BraveAF to replace Doma.
 BraveAF was suspended from the roster on 30 March 2022 following a leaked conversation regarding the 2022 Russian invasion of Ukraine.
 BraveAF later stated that " We had a little chat before 24th of feb and I wrote her in the morning of 24th feb to know if she's alright.", stating that he is for peace.
-Fearoth joined the team on loan from Alliance as a replacement ahead of the 2022 Valorant Champions Tour Stage 2 Masters in Reykjavik.
+Fearoth joined the team on loan from Alliance as a replacement ahead of the 2022 Valorant Champions Tour Stage 2 Masters in Reykjavík.
 H1ber was loaned from KOI following a positive COVID-19 test for Derke.
 Fnatic finished 11–12th at the event following a 0–2 loss against the Japanese ZETA Division.
 On 10 May 2022, Fnatic signed Enzo (previously known as Fearoth), as a full-time member, as well as Alfajer to complete the roster.
 MAGNUM left the team on 9 June to join KOI.
 The new roster finished first at the EMEA Stage 2 Challengers after beating FunPlus Phoenix 3–0 in the finals, handing them a direct invite to 2022 Valorant Champions Tour: Stage 2 Masters tournament.
 Fnatic finished fourth following a 1–2 loss against FunPlus Phoenix.

 On 21 September 2022, Fnatic was selected as a partner to compete in the Valorant Champions Tour EMEA.
 Following this announcement, Mistic and Enzo both announced free agency from the organisation and were placed on the bench.

-On 4 March 2023, Fnatic narrowly beat LOUD 3-2 in the finals of LOCK//IN São Paulo, the opening event of the VCT 2023 season.
+On 4 March 2023, Fnatic narrowly beat LOUD 3–2 in the finals of LOCK//IN São Paulo, the opening event of the VCT 2023 season.
 This was the first international trophy for the Fnatic Valorant team, with only Chronicle having previously lifted the Masters 3 trophy in September 2021 for Gambit Esports.